 Look out for large metal feet on the bottom of Kate Spade purses.
-Big, pointy metal studs or ones wider than the size of a dime are signs that you’re not looking at a real Kate Spade purse.
+Big, pointy metal studs or feet wider than the size of a dime are signs that you’re not looking at a real Kate Spade purse.

 4. Deja Vu?

 Question any Kate Spade purse that looks like another designer’s work.
 Purses that seem similar to ones made by Dior, Burberry, Coach and other high end designers yet have a Kate Spade label are definite fakes.
-Kate Spade has a very distinct style and never copies her competitor’s lines.
+Kate Spade has a very distinct style and never copies competitor’s lines.

 5. An Eye For Design

 Rule out color-block purses, bags with two small pockets in the front and backpacks.
-Kate Spade did these more than a decade ago and if you see one, it’s likely to be a fake.
+Kate Spade did these more than a decade ago.
+If you see one now, it’s likely to be a fake.
 Even if it is real, it’s probably not worth the money.

 Still not sure?
 The simplest way to be sure of a bag’s authenticity is to visit katespade.com and compare the bag in your hand with the ones on the website.
 Never splurge unless you’re absolutely positive it’s real.
 Even if the search takes time, at least you’ll have the peace of mind that comes with knowing you’ve got the real thing.